Markus Günthardt

 Markus Günthardt (born 10 September 1957) is a Swiss former tennis player.
 Günthardt won three doubles titles during his professional career.
 The right-hander reached his highest ATP doubles ranking on 17 September 1984, when he became the number 44 in the world.

-Günthardt participated in 14 Davis Cup ties for Switzerland from 1980–86, posting a 9-5 record in doubles.
+Günthardt participated in 14 Davis Cup ties for Switzerland from 1980 to 1986, posting a 9-5 record in doubles.

 Günthardt's younger brother Heinz was a successful doubles player, winning two Grand Slam doubles titles in his career.